Bienvenida, Badajoz

 It is the Spanish town that is a member of the Charter of European Rural Communities, a town twinning association across the European Union.

 This was also the town where, until his death in 2018, the oldest man in Spain and the World lived.
-His name was Francisco Núñez Olivera and lived 113 years (1904-2018).
+His name was Francisco Núñez Olivera and lived 113 years (1904–2018).

+It is the birthplace of UD Ibiza football player David Astals.